Can't-Miss Wellness Tips for Travelers

 Don’t wait until you hit the road to think about staying healthy while you travel.
 Get a head start before you leave home with these tips, plus eating a diet rich in immunity-boosting nutrients and supplement for immune system support.

 - Be proactive about immune support.
-Get started on probiotics and immune system boosters like Echinacea, Vitamin C and B Vitamins.
+Get started on probiotics and immune system boosters like Echinacea, vitamin C and B vitamins.
 Also, reinforce your diet with essential fatty acids (EFAs) like omega-3 and omega-6 fatty acids.
 Foods to help support your immune system may include citrus fruits, like oranges and grapefruit, for vitamin C and B vitamins and whole foods like eggs, avocados and fish for essential fatty acids.

 - Stock up on healthy, protein-rich snacks.
 Pack snacks that are easy to store and non-perishable like nuts, seeds or energy bars so you’ll have go-to healthy options if you’re delayed or missing meals.
-Try making these homemade energy bars packed with protein and fiber to help give you energy, stave off hunger, and mindless snacking.
+Try making these homemade energy bars packed with protein and fiber to help give you energy, stave off hunger and mindless snacking.

 - Get adequate sleep and relax.
 Travel planning can be stressful, to say the least.
 Starting a trip without enough sleep is not a good way to kick things off.
 Reduce stress and sleep better by preparing for you day the night before, reducing caffeine intake and blue light exposure before bed, and supplementing your diet with magnesium or melatonin, which may help you relax and get to sleep.
-Magnesium also helps your body in many other ways, and to learn more about magnesium, see Magnesium Benefits and Uses.
+Magnesium also helps your body in many other ways.
+To learn more about magnesium, see Magnesium Benefits and Uses.

 While You Travel

-Pack the essentials — Keep the items below handy while you travel, placing them in your carry-on bag or travel tote bag.
+Pack the essentials.
+Keep the items below handy while you travel, placing them in your carry-on bag or travel tote bag.

 - Ginger for your tummy and digestive support